antimax/PHP-DependencyInjectionContainer/README.md

 Disadvantages
 -------------

 Since the container is reflection-based, it entirely relies on the type hinting in constructor declaration.
-That could be a problem for already existing projects being refactored, but I have strong opinion that for newly created PHP code the type hinting should be a “must have” feature.
+That could be a problem for already existing projects being refactored, but I have strong opinion that for a newly created PHP code the type hinting should be a “must have” feature.

 Since the container does all sanity checks for registrations, it requires all involved classes and interfaces to be declared prior the registration.
 This means that you should have “required_once” PHP files declaring classes and interfaces before registration phase.
 DI container package provides simple source code loader that addresses this issue.